priyendumori/Mini-Bit-torrent/Readme.md

 # Mini Bit Torrent

-A mini p2p file sharing system.
+A Mini p2p file sharing system.

 ## Prerequisites
 We need following to generate SHA1 hash of the files.